jimorc/design_guidelines/coding_guidelines/names_of_classes_structs_and_interfaces.md

 **❌ Do not** give class names a prefix (e.g. "C", or "c").

+**❌ Do not** add a postfix of "_base" to base classes.

 **🤔 Consider** ending the name of derived classes with the name of the base class.

 This is very readable and explains the relationship clearly.
-Some examples of this in code are: main_form, which is a type of form, and ok_button, which is a type of button.
+Some examples of this in code are: main_form, which is a type of form, and toggle_button, which is a type of button.
 However, it is important to use reasonable judgment in applying this guideline; for example, the button class is a kind of control event, although control does not appear in its name.